 Cheynes Beach is surely one of the getaway gems of WA’s south coast.

-Located around 66 kilometres east of Albany and home to a small tight-knit local community, it offers some quality shore and boat fishing which locals have long known about.
+Located about 66km east of Albany, and home to a small tight-knit local community, Cheynes offers some quality shore and boat fishing which locals have long known about.

 Their secret is out though and it has become increasingly popular with visiting anglers over the years, who at peak times flock to enjoy the aquatic delights Cheynes offers the whole family and everyone from serious fishos to those who just want to soak a line and enjoy the view.